tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/Activities/03-Stu_Jupyter_Project/README.md

 ### Hints

-* If you need help working in the JupyterLab environment, read the [documentation](https://jupyterlab.readthedocs.io/en/stable/user/interface.html#) to learn more.
+If you need help working in the JupyterLab environment, read the [documentation](https://jupyterlab.readthedocs.io/en/stable/user/interface.html#) to learn more.

-* Remember, a Jupyter Notebook is a web-based interactive development environment that allows users to code, execute programs and scripts, and create visualizations and documents.
-Notebooks can be configured to execute Python code, as well as Scala, R, and a number of other programming languages.

 ---